 Execution Env, which returns the execution results.

-An example of nested decision execution framework for high-frequency can be found here.
+An example of a nested decision execution framework for high-frequency can be found here.

-Besides, the above examples, here are some other related work about high-frequency trading in Qlib.
+Besides, the above examples, here are some other related works about high-frequency trading in Qlib.